wrahool/wrahool.github.io/_posts/draft-phd-acknowledgements.md

 Finally, no words can do justice to the debt I owe my family.
 Ma and Baba have been the two constants in my life who have always ensured that the environment I grew up in, privileged intellectual over material pursuits.
 They were instrumental in kindling the spark of scientific curiousity in me from a very young age - and my academic trajectory would not have been possible without their inspiration and guidance.
 They have had to make numerous sacrifices along the way, many of which I am probably not even aware of.
 To them I say, thank you, for everything.
 I am proud to be your son, and I hope I hope you make you proud some day.

 Growing up in a joint family in 90s India, I am also grateful to my grandparents who contributed greatly in making me who I am.
 Dadai, dida, and thamma: my love and *pronaam* for you, always.
-My dadu, who I never had the privilege for getting to know beyond stories told by father and grandmother, and one faded photograph from 1993 where I am perched atop his lap - I hope
+Dadu, (who I only know through stories told by my father and grandmother, and one faded photograph from 1993 where I am perched atop his lap), this wouldn't have been possible without your blessings along the way.